School colors: Sports

 The use of colors to identify university sports teams dates back at least to the second Boat Race between Oxford and Cambridge in 1836.
 While most universities use the same color(s) for their sports and other university branding, Cambridge Blue is only one of twelve colors in the supporting palette for the university, not one of their six core colors.
 The University of Nottingham uses green and gold for its sports, but the rest of the university uses blue as its brand color.
 Roger Williams University changed its athletics colors in 2018 to match the university colors, in order to "foster a strong, unified visual identity for RWU Athletics that is more cohesive with the overall University", stating that "this combination will be powerful in strengthening RWU's brand identity and awareness".

-Most competitive teams keep two sets of uniforms, with one emphasizing the primary color and the other emphasizing the secondary color.
-In some sports, such as American football, the primary color is emphasized on home uniforms, while uniforms for other sports, notably basketball, use the secondary or a neutral color at home, most commonly white.
-This is done to avoid confusing the two schools' colors.
+Most competitive teams keep two sets of uniforms in different colors so the two teams in a match can be distinguished.
+In some sports, such as American football, a darker color, often the school's main color is emphasized on home uniforms, with the away team wearing a lighter color or white, while in other sports, such as basketball, a lighter color is used for the home team and a darker color for the away team.
+A third option used for some sports, such as association football, is that the home team gets to choose their color and the away team plays in a contrasting strip.

 In addition, various groups that generate support for athletic teams, including cheerleaders and marching bands, wear uniforms with the colors of their school.
-At many private schools, or more traditional state schools, "school colors" are awards presented for achievement in a subject or a sport.
+At many private schools, or more traditional state schools, "colors" are awards presented for achievement in a sport.

-Academics
+Nicknames

+The university color can sometimes become a nickname for the sports program.
+For example, the Palatinate (Durham) and the African Violet (Loughborough) in the UK, and the Harvard Crimson and Cornell Big Red in the US.

+Academic dress

 School colors are also used in the academic dress of many institutions.
 The first school color adopted by a university for its academic dress was palatinate purple at Durham University, England, some time between 1835 and 1838.
 Schools in the US that award an academic hood to their students and abide by the American Council on Education guidelines use hoods lined with their school colors and trimmed with velvet in a color indicating the discipline of the degree.
 Some US doctoral robes will also be in the colors of the university which granted the degree, departing from the Academic Costume Code color of black.

 Academic scarves

 Many British, Irish and Commonwealth universities and some American universities have an academic scarf in the university's colors, usually long, woollen and patterned only with lengthwise stripes of varying widths.
-At collegiate universities such as Oxford, Cambridge, Durham and Lancaster, each college has its own colors and scarf.
+At collegiate universities such as the universities of Oxford, Cambridge, Durham, and Lancaster, each college has its own colors and scarf.
 Other non-collegiate universities such as Glasgow and Newcastle have scarf colors for each faculty.